 Evening rehearsal of roughly 2.5 hours in length, including a break.
 Details to be announced.

-At 6:00pm, all participants are required to meet back at Collier Street United Church, and the public performance begins at 7:00pm.
+At 6:00pm, all participants are required to meet back at Collier Street United Church, with apublic performance begining at 7:00pm.

 During the retreat, we will be making use of the Mansfield Outdoor Centre Field Centre.
 The full facility will be available exclusively to us for the weekend, which includes: